JamesSkemp/words/content/post/playstation-3-and-the-hp-pocket-media-drive.md

 +++
-title = "Playstation 3 and the HP Pocket Media Drive" summary = "Unfortunately, it doesn't look like it's possible to directly use a HP Pocket Media Drive on a Playstation 3." draft = false comments = true date = "2008-03-30T15:30:00-05:00"
+title = "Playstation 3 and the HP Pocket Media Drive" description = "Unfortunately, it doesn't look like it's possible to directly use a HP Pocket Media Drive on a Playstation 3." draft = false comments = true date = "2008-03-30T15:30:00-05:00"